nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 tokens from the owner account or the owner receives tokens.
 The hook can either accept a transfer transaction or reject it by failing.

-#### A Taxonomy of Permission Policies

-Permission policy semantics are composed from several orthogonal behavior patterns.
-The concrete policy is expressed as a combination of those behaviors.

-The proposed taxonomy framework and API allows other contracts to discover the properties (behaviors) of the particular FA2 token contract permission policy and to configure it on the chain.

-##### Core Transfer Behavior

-FA2 token contracts MUST implement this behavior.
-The rest of permission behaviors are OPTIONAL.

-* Every transfer operation MUST be atomic.
-If the operation fails, all token transfers MUST be reverted, and token balances MUST remain unchanged.

-* The amount of a token transfer MUST NOT exceed the existing token owner's balance.
-If the transfer amount for the particular token type and token owner exceeds the existing balance, the whole transfer operation MUST fail with the error mnemonic `"INSUFFICIENT_BALANCE"`

-* Core transfer behavior MAY be extended.
-If additional constraints on tokens transfer are required, FA2 token contract implementation MAY invoke additional permission policies.
-If the additional permission fails, the whole transfer operation MUST fail with a custom error mnemonic.

-* Core transfer behavior MUST update token balances exactly as the operation parameters specify it.
-No changes to amount values or additional transfers are allowed.

-##### Behavior Patterns

-These behavior patterns (or permission policies) are OPTIONAL.
-An FA2 contract developer MAY chose to implement some or all of those permission policies, depending on their business use case.
-The FA2 contract MUST expose what policies are implemented using [`permissions_descriptor`](#permissions_descriptor) entry point.

 ###### `Operator` Transfer Behavior

 This behavior specifies who can initiate a token transfer.
 Potentially token transfers